The History Engine Teacher’s Guide

 Suggested assignment: Have students investigate the History Engine website and select a favorite episode to bring to class to discuss in groups or as a class.
 This activity can help familiarize students with the concept of a successful episode.

 Suggested assignment: Ask students to write a short paper on a subject of their choice (or yours) using only the episodes in the History Engine.
-See an example of this assignment used at the University of Virginia in 2007 in the Teacher Resources part of the website.
+For reference, see an example of this assignment used at the University of Virginia in 2007.

 - Using academic libraries.
 Many students will be unfamiliar with their campus libraries and may benefit from a presentation by the library staff.
 Instructors or librarians might walk students through such library services as Interlibrary Loan and such resources as microfilm.